Multiple dispersive bounds. I) The z-expansion: The BGL expansion

 We stress that the above result implies two different unitarity constraints.
-The first one is given by $\chi[f] \leq \chi^U$, which implies the unitarity constraint\,(\ref{eq:unitarity}), which guarantees that all the BGL expansion\,(\ref{eq:additive}) are unitary.
+The first one is given by $\chi[f] \leq \chi^U$, which implies the unitarity constraint\,(\ref{eq:unitarity}), which guarantees that all the BGL expansions\,(\ref{eq:additive}) are unitary.
 The other constraint is given by $\chi[\beta] \leq \chi^U$, which guarantees that the function\,(\ref{eq:beta}) fulfills unitarity.
 It tells us whether a given set of input data $\{ f_i \}$ is consistent with unitarity, i.e.\,whether it may be reproduced exactly by a BGL expansion\,(\ref{eq:BGL}) with coefficients $a_k$ satisfying the unitarity constraint\,(\ref{eq:unitarity}).
 When Eq.\,(\ref{eq:filter}) is not fulfilled, the input data $\{ f_i \}$ are not consistent with unitarity and should be removed from any analysis since they contain non-unitary effects\footnote{A consequence of the presence of non-unitary input data in a fitting procedure based on the BGL $z$-expansion is the value of the $\chi^2$-variable.
-Indeed, the latter one may receive both a \textbf{first} contribution related to the truncation order $M$ in Eq.\,(\ref{eq:BGL_truncated}) and a \textbf{second one} due to the fact that non-unitary input data cannot be reproduced by a unitary BGL expansion.
+Indeed, the latter one receives in general two contributions: the first one is related to the truncation order $M$ in Eq.\,(\ref{eq:BGL_truncated}), while the second one is due to the fact that non-unitary input data cannot be reproduced by a unitary BGL expansion.
 The latter contribution cannot be eliminated by increasing the order $M$ of the truncation and it is typically associated to a saturation of the dispersive bound $\chi^U$, i.e.\,$\chi[f] \simeq \chi^U$.}.
-This may happen in various circumstances: when uncorrelated datasets of input data should be combined and/or when the correlations among input data are not determined precisely taking properly into account unitarity, as e.g.\,in the case of the semileptonic $B \to D^*$ form factors discussed extensively in Ref.\,\cite{Martinelli:2021myh}.
-In all cases the application of the filter\,(\ref{eq:filter}) allows to reconstruct the proper covariance matrix of the input data consistent with unitarity.
+This may happen in various circumstances and we will describe some of them in a while.
+In all cases, starting from the given original sampling distribution for the input data, the application of the filter\,(\ref{eq:filter}) allows to construct the subset of input data consistent with unitarity.
 In this respect, we mention the importance sampling procedure, developed in Ref.\,\cite{Simula:2023ujs}, which must be adopted in the case of a large number of input data points for a proper application of the unitarity filter $\chi[\beta] \leq \chi^U$.

+We point out that, strictly speaking, the use of the unitarity filter\,(\ref{eq:filter}) should not be viewed as a direct improvement of the BGL $z$-expansion\,(\ref{eq:BGL}) {\it per se}, but rather it represents an improvement of the standard unitary analysis based on the BGL $z$-expansion and applied to the reproduction of a given set of input data.